 - You caused an accident and didn’t have car insurance

 Any of these types of situations could trigger the Florida DMV to request you submit an SR-22.
-With insurance in place, obtaining an SR-22 form in Florida is not that difficult, but there are a few important aspects of the process to understand.
+If you find an insurer that offers SR-22 filing, submitting the form should be simple, but there are a few important aspects of the process to understand.

 SR-22 insurance in Florida